usnistgov/OSCAL/docs/content/reference/datatypes.md

 ## Markup Data Types

-Structured prose text in OSCAL is designed to map cleanly to equivalent subsets of HTML and Markdown.
+Structured prose text is designed to map cleanly to equivalent subsets of HTML and Markdown.
 This allows HTML-like markup to be incorporated in OSCAL XML-based content using an element set maintained in the OSCAL namespace.
 This HTML-equivalent element set is not intended to be treated directly as HTML, but to be readily and transparently converted to HTML (or other presentational formats) as needed.
 Similarly, OSCAL uses a subset of Markdown for use in OSCAL JSON- and YAML-based content.
-A mapping is supported between the HTML-like element set and the Markdown syntax, which supports transparent and lossless bidirectional mapping between both OSCAL markup representations.
+A mapping is supported between the HTML-like element set and the Markdown syntax, which supports transparent and lossless bidirectional mapping between both markup representations.

-The OSCAL HTML-like syntax supports:
+The HTML-like syntax supports:

 - HTML paragraphs (`p`), headers (`h1`-`h6`), tables (`table`), preformatted text (`pre`), code blocks (`code`), and ordered and unordered lists (`ol` and `ul`.)

 - Within paragraphs or text content: `a`, `img`, `strong`, `em`, `b`, `i`, `sup`, `sub`.

 In remarks below and throughout this documentation, this element set may be referred to as "prose content" or "prose".
-A future OSCAL could support the definition of this tag set (and Markdown equivalent) as a module, enabling our HTML subset to be switched out for something else.
-(Its prose model would be different from OSCAL prose as currently defined.)
+This tag set (and Markdown equivalent) is defined as a module.

-Note that elements such as `div`, `blockquote`, `section` or `aside`, used in HTML to provide structure, are *not permitted in OSCAL*.
-Structures in OSCAL should be represented using OSCAL elements (or objects in JSON) such as `part`, which can include prose.
+Note that elements such as `div`, `blockquote`, `section` or `aside`, used in HTML to provide structure, are *not permitted*.
+Instead, structures should be represented using specific model elements (or objects in JSON) such as `part`, which can include prose.

-In addition, there are contexts in OSCAL where prose usage may be further constrained.
-For example, at a higher level (outside the base schema) an OSCAL application could forbid the use of prose headers `h1-h6` in favor of nested OSCAL `part` elements with their own titles.
+In addition, there are contexts where prose usage may be further constrained.
+For example, at a higher level (outside the base schema) an application could forbid the use of prose headers `h1-h6` in favor of nested `part` elements with their own titles.

-The OSCAL Markdown syntax is loosely based on CommonMark.
+The Markdown syntax is loosely based on [CommonMark](https://commonmark.org/).
 When in doubt about Markdown features and syntax, we look to CommonMark for guidance, largely because it is more rigorously tested than many other forms of Markdown.

 ### markup-line

-The following table describes the equivalent constructs in HTML and Markdown used in OSCAL within the `markup-line` data type.
+The following table describes the equivalent constructs in HTML and Markdown used within the `markup-line` data type.

 | Markup Type | HTML | Markdown |
 |:--- |:--- |:--- |